fabiomatricardi/NuEtract1.5-streamlit/README.md

 Check out the blog post.

-Try the 3.8B model here: Playground

-We also provide a tiny (0.5B) version which is based on Qwen2.5-0.5B: NuExtract-tiny-v1.5
+It is also provided a tiny (0.5B) version which is based on Qwen2.5-0.5B: NuExtract-tiny-v1.5

 > ⚠️ We recommend using NuExtract with a temperature at or very close to 0.
 Some inference frameworks, such as Ollama, use a default of 0.7 which is not well suited to pure extraction tasks.